Cambridge District Scout Archives

 - Mr. Mackrow Silver Wolf 12th

 - Fred Feary Silver Wolf 23rd 50 years an SL Stated to be only the third ever awarded in Cambridgeshire – it is the fourth listed here.
+His award was attended by fellow holders H. Mallett and P. Duff.
+All three had met B.P.

 - Irene Long (Rene) SA 42nd 40 years pack and district